 Jackson’s next solo effort, “Bad,” debuted in 1987.
 It sold 8 million copies and featured a music video from acclaimed movie director Martin Scorsese.
 By this time, however, Jackson had paid a high price for his massive success.
 According to The Los Angeles Times: “He became so accustomed to bodyguards and assistants that he once admitted that he trembled if he had to open his own front door.”

 By the 1990s, Jackson’s life was near-constant tabloid fodder.
 In 1993, he was accused of molesting a 13-year-old boy who had been a sleepover guest at his home.
 Jackson denied the allegations and the criminal investigation was dropped; however, the singer later settled a civil lawsuit with the boy’s family for a reported $20 million.
 In 2003, Jackson was accused of molesting another boy.
 Following a highly publicized trial in 2005, he was acquitted of all charges.
+(Both allegations were reexamined—and given credible weight—in a 2019 documentary, Leaving Neverland.)
 During these years, Jackson also faced intense media scrutiny over his radically altered physical appearance, which included an ever-lighter complexion (which he attributed to a skin condition) and multiple plastic surgeries.
 Although Jackson himself was mostly close-mouthed on the topic, media sources alleged that Jackson developed an obsession with cosmetic surgery, in part, following an accident he suffered in January 1984 while shooting a Pepsi commercial.
 During filming, a pyrotechnics mishap set the singer’s hair on fire, and he suffered burns on his head and face that required reconstructive surgery.
 In the aftermath of the surgery, Jackson reportedly suffered from an addiction to prescription painkillers.

 Jackson also made headlines with his brief marriage (1994-1994) to Lisa Marie Presley, the daughter of singer Elvis Presley.
 From 1996 to 1999, he was wed to Debbie Rowe, the former assistant of his dermatologist and the mother of two of his three children.
 (Jackson’s youngest child, a boy, was reportedly born via a surrogate.)